-What are the most challenging things working as a designer or Creative Innovation Strategist in the realm of science and engineering?
+In your previous role at NASA JPL, what were the most challenging things about working as a designer or Creative Innovation Strategist in the realm of science and engineering?

 What is your advice to other designers who may be interested in working for the government?

 Be versatile and patient.
 If the world of design is new to them, you have to find a way in.

 No one will offer you the right job because it might not exist yet.

 You have to be an ambassador for the entire field of design no matter what your expertise is.
 Once you are in, then you can find a way to create a new culture.

 What would you like the world to know about women working at the conjunction of of STEAM and the creative field?

 I’m a believer in adding “D” to the end of STEAM.
 Women working in the realm of STEAMD have to be resilient to the biases of art and design on top of facing a male-dominated STEM culture.
 My advice is not to let false perceptions get in the way of achieving your goals.